Estimating the Magnitude and Phase of Automotive Radar Signals under Multiple Interference Sources with Fully Convolutional Networks: Method

 \subsection{Neural Network Model}

 Our goal is to create a neural network that can mitigate RFI and is able to map a noisy STFT input to the clean FFT output for any given signal, in terms of both magnitude and phase.
 Therefore, we propose a novel FCN architecture that can meet the above requirement.
+There are related works which take an STFT as input and give an FFT as output, such as \cite{neemat2018interference}, but these are not based on deep learning techniques.
+To the best of our knowledge, there are no approaches based on deep learning models that transform an STFT input sample affected by interference into a clean FFT range profile.

 The novelty of our neural architecture is mainly related to the input and output structures, each consisting of a representation composed of three different channels.
-The first and the third channels of the input are the real and the imaginary part of the STFT, while the channel in the middle is the magnitude of the STFT.
-In terms of information theory, the second channel is redundant information, which could be mathematically determined from the real and the imaginary parts.
+The first and third channels of the input are the real and imaginary parts of the STFT, while the channel in the middle is the magnitude of the STFT.
+In terms of information theory, the second channel is redundant information, which could be mathematically determined from the real and imaginary parts.
 The motivation behind adding the magnitude of the STFT as input is given by our preliminary FCN models \cite{Ristea-VTC-2020}, which successfully used it to predict the magnitude of the FFT.
 Furthermore, the magnitude of an STFT has the most meaningful visual information and can be seen as an attention map \cite{woo2018cbam, wang2017deep}, which, in our case, is not computed by the network, but offered as an input channel.
 The output follows a similar design in terms of the number of channels, the only difference being its spatial dimension, as described next.
-Although our network does not directly compute the phase, it can be computed from the real and the imaginary parts, just as the magnitude.
-We hereby note that we tried various architectures to explicitly output the phase of the FFT, but we never obtained convergence.
+Although our network does not directly compute the phase, it can be computed from the real and imaginary parts.
+We hereby underline that we have tried various architectures to explicitly output the phase of the FFT, such as having as input channels only the magnitude and phase, but we never obtained convergence.
 However, it appears that modeling the phase indirectly is achievable.
+Regarding the magnitude, we can choose between taking the middle output channel directly predicted by the network or computing the magnitude from the real and imaginary parts, as a post-processing step.
+The results are very close, but slightly better for the former approach.
+In summary, we take the magnitude predicted as output and compute the phase from the real and imaginary parts.
+We also noticed that without the magnitude of the STFT as input channel, our model achieves significantly lower performance (see Table~{\ref{tab_results_arim}}).
+Hence, the seemingly redundant magnitude channel is actually of utter importance.

 Our neural model is designed to process an input tensor of size $154 \times 2048\times3$ and give an output tensor of size $1 \times 2048 \times 3$.
 The network progressively reduces the dimension on the vertical axis ($154$), which corresponds to the number of time bins in which the STFT is computed, to the size $1$, while keeping the dimensions on the other axes constant (the number of FFT points, $N_{x}$, and the number of channels, respectively).